ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-may-2024.md

 In May, the number of active staking nodes declined across all categories.

 *In previous months there was an unintentional overcount of active nodes, primarily in the number of Unknown nodes.
-Its correction in this month is what accounts for the large decline in Unknown nodes*.
+Its correction in this month is what accounts for the apparent large decline in Unknown nodes*.

 ## Conclusion